 - Create goals with momentum using NLP’s outcome framework

-- Present, interpret, and analyze information using the 7±2 rule and the chunking technique
+- Present, interpret, and analyse information using the 7±2 rule and the chunking technique

 WHAT TOPICS ARE COVERED